Riskified/dynamic-environment-docs/docs/getting-started/installation.md

 ### Deploy via Helm

-Helm provides a `values.yaml` file (`helm/dynamic-environment/values.yaml`) with predefined values that you can override.
+Helm uses a `values.yaml` file (`helm/dynamic-environment/values.yaml`) with predefined values that you can override.
 At the very least, ensure you correctly set up the image details:

 ```yaml title=values.yaml
 [ ... ]